Jiliar/smithy-jsonschema/README.md

 - Run `smithy build` to generate OpenAPI output
 - Extract JSON schemas from the OpenAPI documents
 - Convert all schemas to AJV-compatible format
-- Validate each resulting AJV schema using `check-jsonschema`
+- Validate each resulting AJV schema using `ajv-cli`

 ---